Markdown - the syntax of the programming community

 Thanks to the wonder of accepting both WYSIWYG UI and Markdown syntax input, CKEditor 5 allows all collaborators to work whichever way they like, not having to give up their habits and friendly editing environment.
 This results in documents and data compliant with the demands of programming solutions.
 In the end, the content received is a proper Markdown-formatted output.

 Whether you are a programmer familiar with the GitHub way of doing things, a technical writer faithful to the docs-as-code philosophy or a social media marketing manager in touch with the development department, there is a simple and effective solution for all of you to work together.
 It’s called CKEditor 5 and it may be quite possibly the most flexible and accessible Markdown editor available, offering both online and in-app solutions for everyone.
-Why not give CKEditor 5 a try and check how its Markdown output works?
+Or why not try out a real online Markdown editor built on top of CKEditor 5 Framework?